Deed of Release

 You want to cut and run

 When push comes to shove, most employees do not want to commence legal proceedings against their employer.
 That is completely fair enough, so if the terms are fair and reasonable, and the money is right, and you do not want to commence legal proceedings, go ahead and sign.
-Just make sure you are sure.
+Just make sure the terms are fair and you understand the obligations imposed on you to speak with a lawyer fill out the Resolution123 enquiry form.